 Unfortunately, predicting the future is next to impossible.
 Things happen when buying and selling Real Estate that even defy reason, and all we can do sometimes is learn what not to do next time.

-One of the more interesting experiences I have recently had that strays from this advice was helping a young married couple that recently moved here after the husband finished his career with the military.
+One of the more interesting experiences I have recently had that strays from this advice was helping a young married couple that recently moved here after their husband finished his career in the military.